corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/node-docker-deployments.md

 # Docker deployments

-This page contains a repository of example manual node configuration operations using Docker.
+This page contains a repository of example manual node operations using Docker.
 Before executing any of these commands, ensure the [Corda Docker image](docker-image.md) has been correctly configured.

 The node runs in a container.
 This is similar to executing the `.jar` directly, except with the need to mount directories into the container that a Corda node would normally have.
 It is also necessary to set up